HerrmannM/paper-2021-EAPElasticDist/README.md

 # Early Abandoned & Pruned for Elastic Distances

+This code supports a paper currently submitted, and is not intended to be use as a library (although you can!).
+If that's what you are looking for, please have a look at the [tempo library](https://github.com/MonashTS/tempo).

 This code is designed to be used with the UCR archive using the ts format.
 See http://timeseriesclassification.com/dataset.php
 It implements DTW, CDTW, WDTW, ERP, MSM and TWE in four versions: